Wajaale, Dhagax Khoure, Hargeisa, Berbera and Ga'an Libah - half way to Mogadishu

 It's not always the easiest place to travel – it can involve a lot of bureaucracy and confusion: tourists are such a rarity that on our visit police and officials didn't seem to know what to do with us and the rules around what we were and weren't allowed to do changed with every new person we spoke to.

 It's also a challenging place to take photographs.
-As a strict Muslim society, most people we encountered didn't want to have their picture taken – patience and politeness got me what portraits I was able to capture.
+As a strict Muslim society, most people we encountered understandably didn't want to have their picture taken – patience and politeness led to the portraits I was able to capture.
 But photography aside, the vast majority of the Somalilanders we met were exceptionally friendly and welcoming, and in the cities we were stopped every five minutes by people who wanted to exchange greetings and find out where we were from, with no ulterior motive.